-TRIAL DESCRIPTION & TYPE PATIENTS STATUS

-1 Phase I safety study 43 treated Completed

-2 Phase I metastatic cancer 21 treated Completed

-3 Phase Ib metastatic cancer 23 treated Completed

-4 Phase II pancreatic and extension 10 treated Completed

-5 Phase II colorectal 77 treated Completed
+TRIAL L DESCRIPTION & TYPE PATIENTS STATUS 1 Phase I safety study 43 treated Completed 2 Phase I metastatic cancer 21 treated Completed 3 Phase Ib metastatic cancer 23 treated Completed 4 Phase II pancreatic and extension 10 treated Completed 5 Phase II colorectal 77 treated Completed

-6 Phase II pancreatic 54 treated Completed
+6 Phase II pancreatic 53 treated Completed

 7 Phase III pancreatic trial 600 Planned

-8 Phase III colorectal trial 800 In progress
+8 Phase II colorectal trial 100 Planned

-We have drawn the following conclusions from completing 6 clinical trials with A VICINE.
+We have drawn the following conclusions from completing 6 clinical trials with AVICINE.
 First, this vaccine is safe and essentially non-toxic.
 Second, AVICINE stimulates an immune response to hCG in cancer patients that is effective at functionally eliminating the biological effects of hCG.
 Third, cancer patients that responded to the vaccine had benefits compared to chemotherapy due to less toxicity, improved survival, or both.
 Based upon these conclusions, we believe that AVICINE has as good a chance of approval following Phase III trials as any new drug in cancer development.